Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Minimal gates and tube of typical trajectories

-Let us now note that starting from $\eta_1$ the smallest energy increase is $h$, and it is given by flipping to $1$ a spin $s$ on a vertex whose tile is as the one depicted in Figure \ref{figmattonelleneg}(h).
+Let us now note that starting from $\eta_1$ the smallest energy increase is $h$, and it is given by flipping to $1$ a spin $s$ on a vertex whose tile is of type (h).
 Let us consider the uphill path $\omega$ started in $\eta_1$ and constructed by flipping to $1$ all the spins $s$ along a side of the rectangular $\ell_1\times\ell_2$ $s$-cluster, say one of length $\ell_1$.
 Using the discussion given in the proof of Lemma \ref{lemmapbsottocritical} and the construction of $\omega$, we get that the process intersects $\partial\mathcal C(\eta)$ in a configuration $\sigma$ belonging to $\bar B^1_{\ell_2-1,\ell_1}(1,s)$.
-By simple algebraic computations, we obtain the following
+By algebraic computations, we obtain the following

 Since $\ell_2\ge\ell^*$, it follows that $H_\text{neg}(\sigma)>H_\text{neg}(\eta_2)$.